Frodojj/shrimp-notes/README.md

 ```

 Note: When a tool is added for the first time, event handlers for pointer
 events are added to the `node` SVG element.
-The next them they are reused.
+The next time they are reused.
+To make he pointer event handlers without attaching them, just call
+`svg.drawPointer()`.
+The parameters for `addEventListener()` or
+`removeEventListener()` are the items of the `listeners` array.

 ## Erasing